loldexio/LoldexAPI/README.md

 # LoldexAPI

-There are 3 types of liqudity pools which helps propel LOLDEX to the top of the DEX platform rankings.
-All these require initial funding for listing companies
+There are 2 types of liqudity pools which helps propel LOLDEX to the top of the DEX platform rankings.

 ## Centralized
 Liquidiy pool with centralized partners